FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 Layout Schema, an algorithm provider can describe the GUI controls to use and describe how they should be arranged on the screen.

-FIXatdl does not attempt to dictate user-interface style or look-and-feel.
+FIXatdl&reg; does not attempt to dictate user-interface style or look-and-feel.
 It is designed to be platform neutral.
 The components that are provided are those typically found in .Net, Java and Web environments.

-The layout schema allows GUI controls to be arranged by adding them to a container define by the StrategyPanel element.
+The layout schema allows GUI controls to be arranged by adding them to a container define by the `StrategyPanel` element.
 Controls within a panel may be arranged either vertically or horizontally.
-Panel themselves may be nested and arranged either vertically or horizontally as well.
-The attributes of the StrategyPanel element include
+Panels themselves may be nested and arranged either vertically or horizontally as well.
+The attributes of the `StrategyPanel` element include

 - **Title** -- a string representing the panel title which may or may not be displayed